krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

     CREATE DATABASE codalab_bundles;
     GRANT ALL ON codalab_bundles.* TO 'codalab'@'localhost';

-In the configuration file `.codalab/config.json`, change `"class": "SQLiteModel"` to
+You can then provide the credentials and database name during the set up step when first starting the Bundle Service.
+Alternativel, in the configuration file `.codalab/config.json`, change `"class": "SQLiteModel"` to

     "class": "MySQLModel",
     "engine_url": "mysql://<username>:<password>@<host>:<port>/<database>",